 Miller, J. E. D., D. Li, M. Laforgia, and S. Harrison.
 2019.
 Functional diversity is a passenger but not driver of drought-related plant diversity loss.
 Journal of Ecology, 107(5): 2033-2039.
 Download PDF – Supplement

 Root, H., J. E. D. Miller, and R. Rosentreter.
+2019.
 Grazing disturbance promotes exotic annual grasses by degrading biotic soil crust communities.
-In press, Ecological Applications.
+Ecological Applications 30(1): e02016.

 Stevens, J., P. Fornwalt, and J. E. D. Miller.
 2019.
 Fire severity and changing composition of understory plants.
 In press, Journal of Vegetation Science.
 Download PDF

 Richter, C., M. Rejmánek, J.E.D.
 Miller, J. Weeks, K. Welch, H. Wiggins, and H. Safford.
 2019.
 The local species diversity x fire severity relationship is hump-shaped in semiarid yellow pine and mixed conifer forests.
 Ecosphere 10(10).
 Download PDF